AI Security Best Practices for 2026

 Maintain Audit Logs

+Who accessed what data?
+When?
+Why?
+You need to know.
 Comprehensive audit logs aren't just for compliance (though they help with that).
 They're for detecting when something goes wrong.
-If someone's downloading your entire training dataset at 3 AM, you want to know about it.

 Regular Security Assessments

 Your AI security posture isn't static.
 New vulnerabilities are discovered constantly.
+New attack techniques emerge.
+Your systems change.
 Schedule quarterly security assessments minimum.
-For high-risk AI systems, make it monthly.
+For high-risk AI systemsâthose making decisions about loans, healthcare, hiring, or handling sensitive dataâmake it monthly.
+These assessments should include penetration testing, vulnerability scanning, and review of access controls and audit logs.

 Model Security: Protecting Your AI Brain